The 1937 All England Angling Championship on the Gloucester & Berkeley Canal

-As a by-pass for unnavigable stretches of the River Severn below Gloucester, initial preparations for its construction started in 1793 but the final ‘cut’ was only completed in 1827.
-It is impressive wide deep water, running almost parallel to the A38 Gloucester to Bristol Road, with the River Severn running majestically close by.
+As a by-pass for unnavigable stretches of the River Severn below Gloucester, initial preparations for the construction of the Gloucester & Berkeley Canal started in 1793, but the final ‘cut’ was only completed in 1827.
+It is impressive wide, deep water, running almost parallel to the A38 Gloucester to Bristol Road, with the River Severn running majestically close by.

-The ‘Berkeley’ was thought to be a fair venue with all sections virtually the same.
-There were no bream holes or concentrated pockets of roach and so it particularly suited the small fish men from the North of England, especially those skilful cut men from around Manchester and other parts of the north west.
+The Berkeley was thought to be a fair venue with all sections virtually the same.
+There were no bream holes or concentrated pockets of roach and so it particularly suited the small fish men from the north of England, especially those skilful cut men from around Manchester and other parts of the north west.

-The Daily Mirror reported ‘From well before dawn until the start of the match, some 700 competitors were never in doubt as to what they should do, or where they should go.
+The Daily Mirror reported: "From well before dawn until the start of the match, some 700 competitors were never in doubt as to what they should do, or where they should go.
 That's efficiency!
-Before eleven o'clock every angler was at his peg, the first man in "A" section being nine miles from the last man in "L" Section.
-The transport service from the Prince of Wales Hotel, Berkeley Road, where the draw took place, worked perfectly.’
+Before eleven o'clock every angler was at his peg, the first man in 'A' section being nine miles from the last man in 'L' Section.
+The transport service from the Prince of Wales Hotel, Berkeley Road, where the draw took place, worked perfectly."

 With team positions decided on aggregate weight, two anglers in the top three individuals almost guaranteed a team win.
-But Yorkshire side Doncaster A A were hot on their heels and just failed to pull it off with a second placed total of 23 lbs to take the silver medals.
-County Palatine, another Manchester team, finished in third place with almost 20 lbs.
+But Yorkshire side Doncaster AA were hot on their heels and just failed to pull it off with a second placed total of 23lbs to take the silver medals.
+County Palatine, another Manchester team, finished in third place with almost 20lbs.

-Using his home bred medium sized annatto maggots, Harold was into fish from the off, taking as a many as a hundred tiny roach, fishing very shallow just three yards from the bank.
+Using his home-bred medium-sized annatto maggots, Harold was into fish from the off, taking as many as a hundred tiny roach, fishing very shallow, just three yards from the bank.
 The milk factory then discharged dirty water into the canal and the resulting scum put Harold’s fish off for nearly an hour.
 Once it had cleared he continued to catch more small roach.
 A large crowd of spectators gathered and one remarked he had seen Harold catch 40 fish but had not once seen his float move.